 Earned Income Tax Credit

-Apparently, only 1 out of every 5 people eligible actually claim an earned income tax credit.
+Only 1 out of every 5 people eligible claim an earned income tax credit.
 If you meet the qualifications, you could get extra money back from the IRS and not have to pay as much money on your taxes.
 The qualifications change every year, so if it’s something you’ve applied for and were considered ineligible; you might be eligible this year.
 It’s simply a way for low-income individuals and families to save money on taxes.
 You could end up getting a check from the IRS for over $6,000, depending on how much you make and how many qualifying children you have.

 There’s a misconception that this tax credit is only available to individuals with children.
 However, if you’re single-working, and have low income, you may qualify, depending on that year’s set minimum income qualification.